Freehold High School: Awards, recognition and rankings

-In Newsweek's May 22, 2007, issue, ranking the country's top high schools, Freehold High School was listed in 1338th place, the 47th-highest ranked school in New Jersey.
+In May 2007, Newsweek ranked the school 47th-highest in New Jersey.

-The school was the 89th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
+In September 2014, the school was the 89th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 164th in the state of 328 schools in 2012, after being ranked 132nd in 2010 out of 322 schools listed.
 The magazine ranked the school 129th in 2008 out of 316 schools.
 The school was ranked 95th in the magazine's September 2006 issue, which surveyed 316 schools across the state.

 Schooldigger.com ranked the school 112th out of 381 public high schools statewide in its 2011 rankings (a decrease of 34 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (86.9%) and language arts literacy (95.1%) components of the High School Proficiency Assessment (HSPA).

 In 2008 the school was recognized by the Jostens Yearbook Company for their flashback-themed yearbook putting live pictures on both the front and back covers.